cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 ## Project Recognizers with Custom Marker Files

-In this exercise we are going to demonstrate how you can use the **[Custom Marker feature](https://go.cloudbees.com/docs/cloudbees-documentation/cje-user-guide/#pipeline-custom-factories)** of CloudBees Core to associate an externally managed Pipeline script to a job based on any arbitrary **marker file** like `pom.xml` or something slightly more declarative like `.nodejs-app`.
+In this exercise we are going to demonstrate how you can use the **[Custom Marker feature](https://go.cloudbees.com/docs/cloudbees-documentation/cje-user-guide/#pipeline-custom-factories)** of CloudBees Core to associate an externally managed Pipeline script to any number of code repositories with no Jenkinsfile based on any arbitrary **marker file** like `pom.xml` or something slightly more declarative like `.nodejs-app`.

 In order to complete the following exercise you should have [forked the following repositories](../Setup.md#fork-the-workshop-repositories) into the Github Organization you created in **[Setup - Create a GitHub Organization](../Setup.md#create-a-github-organization)**: